mems/calepin/Operating Systems/macOS/macOS.md

 ### Time Machine Volume on Network

-On non Mac Machine (AFP) or other network protocols

 > Sparsebundle disk images cannot, however, be saved on SMB volumes and a handful of other filesystems due to their lack of support for "F_FULLFSYNC", which is a filesystem command that instructs the disk to write data from cache to media.

 > If you are using Netatalk version 2.0.5 or better, this has the special new features added to avoid Time Machine disk corruption.
 If you have a version of Netatalk earlier than 2.0.5 (e.g. Ubuntu 9.10 currently has 2.0.4) [..]